Terry-Su/tsdocs/README.md

 # tsdocs
-A highway to build static docs website
+A highway to build your static docs website